-You can change it with one stance, you can move backwards and make it harder, you can move forward to make it easier, and you can do this at any age.
+You can change it with one stance, move backward and make it harder, move forward to make it easier, and do this at any age.

-By applying a little bit pressure just with my finger tips, putting my feet together, correcting my posture with a little bit bent on the knees.
+I applied a little bit of pressure with my fingertips, put my feet together, and corrected my posture with a little bit bent on the knees.

-I can move my arms out like this and you can see that these canvas straps are moving with me.
+I can move my arms like this, and you can see that these canvas straps are moving with me.

 Supported Shoulder Movement

-Now, inside the shoulder you can feel deep down in because suspension training hits deep down in the tissue which is strengthening areas that weights cannot do.
-I am moving out and I am moving back.
+Now, inside the shoulder, you can feel deep down in because suspension training hits deep down in the tissue, strengthening areas that weights cannot do.
+I am moving out, and I am moving back.

-I can do a full rotation and see that by pushing down on my hands I can control the amount of resistance very easily.
+I can do a full rotation and see that by pushing down on my hands, I can quickly control the amount of resistance.
 If I move the other way, this is great for golfing also.
 Then the other way again and then back down.

 Supported Trunk Rotation

-If I put a little bit of pressure onto the handles like this and then I move in and then I move out.
+If I put a little pressure on the handles, I move in and out.

 I can separate my feet and do multiple movements.
-I can squat from my knees and then come up and move in.
-I can squat back down and I can rotate out.
+And I can squat from my knees and then come up and move in.
+I can squat back down, and I can rotate out.

 Wide Squat with Shoulder Movement

-All these movements are very good for the joints and the muscles and the tendons to strengthen.
+All these movements are perfect for the joints, muscles, and tendons to strengthen.

-Even my grandmother, I have her on a TRX, she’s almost 90 years old and she’s able to do these movements.
+Even my grandmother, I have her on a TRX.
+She’s almost 90 years old and can do these movements.

-This movement obviously is pretty standard, right?
-But when you have a suspension trainer you can do multiple muscles at one time.
+This movement is pretty standard, right?
+But when you have a suspension trainer, you can do multiple muscles simultaneously.

 TRX works over 600 muscles at one time.

-When you run, some runners have runners’ knee like me.
-I used to run and got a runners knee.
-I was able to actually strengthen my left knee with a torn muscle by using suspension training by simple movements like these:
+When you run, some runners have runners’ knees like me.
+I used to run and got a runner’s knee.
+I was able to strengthen my left knee with a torn muscle by using suspension training by simple movements like these:

 Single Leg Squat

-I can go to single hand mode.
-I can lower my strap down.
-I can put my one foot in my foot cradle just like this, now my core is engaged and my balance.
-I move myself away a little bit and I just move just a little bit and this will help strengthen my core at the same time it strengthens the muscles around my knee.
-There are extreme movements that you can get into but this is pretty basic, but you can see that even this is difficult.
+I can go to single-hand mode and can lower my strap down.
+Also, I can put one foot in my foot cradle just like this, and now my core is engaged and my balance.
+I move away a little bit, and I move just a little bit, which will help strengthen my core; at the same time, it supports the muscles around my knee.
+You can get into extreme movements, but this is pretty basic.
+But you can see that even this is not easy.

 The knee joints and the shoulders are keys to staying healthy but let’s talk about the lower back.

 What are the lower back muscles?
-Rick is always telling you about how to fix your back pain, right?
+Rick is always telling you how to fix your back pain.

-Here’s the thing, I used a lot of Rick’s techniques for my back pain but I also use suspension training to strengthen my core muscles because I, 40 years old, L4 & L5 discs in my back slipped when I want to, right?
+Here’s the thing, I used a lot of Rick’s techniques for my back pain, but I also use suspension training to strengthen my core muscles because I, 40 years old, L4 & L5 discs in my back slipped when I wanted to, right?
 Not anymore.

-I take it out from single hand mode.
+Then take it out from single-hand mode.
 I put both my feet in the feet cradles.
-Now remember, lower back is tied to your core.
+Now, remember, the lower back is tied to your core.

-Then I can come up into a plank position and this is strengthening my lower back and my core muscles.
-This is how I alleviated the pain of the military gentleman and also the pain of my lower back.
+Then I can come up into a plank position, strengthening my lower back and core muscles.
+This is how I alleviated the pain of the military gentleman and my lower back pain.

 We ALL Have Injuries

-This Suspension Revolution product that I created has 191 exercises with 5 months of training 3x a week and never ever even doing the same exercise twice.
-If you are looking for something that will help you with your knees, your shoulders, your back, your spine, and your core, everything, I promise you that this Suspension Revolution product is one of the best products that you would ever purchase and this is the answer to alleviating a lot of shoulder pain, back pain, and knee pain that I know we all suffer from.
-It happened for me and it has happened to tons of my clients and it can happen for Rick Kaselj’s readers, too.
+This Suspension Revolution product that I created has 191 exercises with five months of training 3x a week and never even doing the same exercise twice.
+Suppose you are looking for something to help you with your knees, shoulders, back, spine, core, and everything.
+In that case, I promise you that this Suspension Revolution product is one of the best products you will ever purchase, and this is the answer to alleviating a lot of shoulder pain, back pain, and knee pain that I know we all suffer from.
+It happened for me, and it has happened to tons of my clients, and it can also happen for Rick Kaselj’s readers.

 If you want more EFI articles and videos on Suspension Training, then check these out: